pedrohenriquebl/cpf-validation/README.md

-# CPF Validation Code
+# CPF/CNPJ Validation/Generator Code

 This is a simple code to study and understand how to validate and Create Brazilian CPF (Cadastro de Pessoas Físicas) numbers.
 It's intended for educational purposes to help understand the validation process.

-## How CPF Validation Works
+## How CPF/CNPJ Validation Works

-The Brazilian CPF is a unique identifier for individuals.
-It consists of 11 digits in the format `XXX.XXX.XXX-XX`.
-This code checks if a given CPF number is valid according to the CPF algorithm.
+The Brazilian CPF/CNPJ is a unique identifier for individuals/companys.
+It consists of 11/14 digits in the format `XXX.XXX.XXX-XX`/`XX.XXX.XXX/XXXX-XX`.
+This code checks if a given CPF/CNPJ number is valid according to the CPF/CNPJ algorithm.

 ## Usage